qriosa/SParry/tutorials.md

 #### func calc()

-This method is the only calculation interface of the software.
-By calling this method, the shortest path of the graph can be directly calculated.
-See ([func calc](https://github.com/LCX666/SPoon/blob/main/tutorials.md#func-calc-1)) for more information.
+This function is the only calculation interface of this tool.
+By calling this method, you can directly calculate the shortest path of the graph.
+See [func calc()](https://github.com/LCX666/SPoon/blob/main/tutorials.md#func-calc-1) for more information.

+#### func read()

+This function is used to pre-process graphs in this tool.
+By calling this method, you can normalize the user's various graph data into a uniform class.
+See func read()=== for more information

 #### func INF()

-This method will return the positive infinity in this tool.
+This function returns the positive infinity in the tool.